Mother claims her children were shoved by officers during aftermath of illegal car show in Fresno

 “I was terrified, scared, and helpless, I couldn’t do anything,” said Natashia.

-She says the officers didn’t want her daughter to film- and eventually officers put her two daughters in handcuffs on the ground.
+She says the officers didn’t want her daughter to film and eventually put her two daughters in handcuffs on the ground.

 “I said, “why are you putting my sister in cuffs for?’ and that’s when the police with the beanie ran and came up on me, like shoved me with the baton, like hit me in the eye right here, and I fell on the floor and hit my head,” explained Jayvian.